vwxyzjn/action-guidance/README.md

-# Solving Sparse Reward Tasks with Action Guidance
+# Action Guidance: Getting the Best of Training Agents with Sparse Rewards and Shaped Rewards

-This repo contains the source code of the paper *Solving Sparse Reward Tasks with Action Guidance*.
+This repo contains the source code of the paper *Action Guidance: Getting the Best of Training Agents with Sparse Rewards and Shaped Rewards*.

 Benchmarked Learning Curves             |  Atari